 We are a lessee under certain operating leases for office space and equipment.
 Certain of our operating leases have terms that impose asset retirement obligations due to office modifications or the periodic redecoration of the premises, which are included in other liabilities on our condensed consolidated balance sheets and are recorded at a value based on their estimated discounted cash flows.
-We do not expect to incur asset retirement obligation or redecoration obligation costs over the next twelve months.
-At April 1, 2023, the remainder of our asset retirement obligations and redecoration obligations are approximately \$2.7 million and are expected to be paid between fiscal 2026 and fiscal 2031 when the underlying leases terminate or when the respective lease agreement requires redecoration.
+At September 30, 2023, we expect to incur asset retirement obligation or redecoration obligation costs over the next twelve months of \$0.1 million.
+The remainder of our asset retirement obligations and redecoration obligations are approximately \$2.7 million and are expected to be paid between fiscal year 2026 and fiscal year 2031 when the underlying leases terminate or when the respective lease agreement requires redecoration.
 We expect to satisfy these lease and related obligations as they become due from cash generated from operations.